Synthetic Homes: A Multimodal Generative AI Pipeline for Residential Building Data Generation under Data Scarcity: Introduction

 \section{Introduction}

-Consumption of electricity in the United States rose approximately \( 57\% \) from 1980 to 2009~\cite{EIA_Drivers2015} and seasonal electricity use per person has nearly doubled from 1973 to 2025~\cite{u.s.environmentalprotectionagencyClimateChangeIndicators2025}.
-Rising energy consumption exerts increasing pressure on infrastructure capacity, operational costs, and greenhouse gas emissions, as well as costs for end-users.
-Accurate modeling and policy tools are therefore essential for effective planning, aiding by preventing infrastructure strain, optimizing energy costs, minimizing or mitigating climate impacts, assessing policy effectiveness, and guiding decision-making in urban centers~\cite{bompardNewElectricityInfrastructure2024, pereraClimateResilientInterconnected2021, zengReviewOptimizationModeling2011, hajriDatadrivenModelHeat2025}.
+Consumption of electricity in the United States will increase by \( 1.7\% \) between 2020 and 2026~\parencite{EIA_ElectricityGrowth2025} and seasonal electricity use per person has nearly doubled from 1973 to 2025~\parencite{u.s.environmentalprotectionagencyClimateChangeIndicators2025}.
+Rising energy consumption exerts increasing pressure on infrastructure capacity, operational costs, and greenhouse gas emissions, resulting in rising costs for governments, energy producers, and energy consumers.
+Accurate modeling and policy tools are therefore essential for effective planning, helping prevent infrastructure strain, optimize energy costs, minimize or mitigate climate impacts, assess policy effectiveness, and guide decision-making in urban centers~\parencite{bompardNewElectricityInfrastructure2024, pereraClimateResilientInterconnected2021, zengReviewOptimizationModeling2011, hajriDatadrivenModelHeat2025}.

-Computational approaches to monitor energy usage and model urban centers, buildings, and other structures require large amounts of data, such as type and quality of materials, floor plans, and weather patterns to produce scalable and quantitative results~\cite{u.s.departmentofenergyGettingStarted2025}.
-Moreover, several issues arise when attempting to collect such information, including high prices, limited availability, and privacy concerns.
-Consequently, these issues create barriers to accessing data, hindering the development of accurate models and scaling them to larger populations or geographic areas.
+Computational approaches to monitor energy usage and model urban centers, buildings, and other structures require large amounts of data, such as type and quality of materials, floor plans, and weather patterns to produce scalable and quantitative results~\parencite{u.s.departmentofenergyGettingStarted2025}.
+However, several issues arise when attempting to collect such information, including high prices, limited availability, and privacy concerns.
+These issues create barriers to accessing data, hindering the development of accurate models and the scaling of models to larger populations or geographic areas.
 The inaccessibility of this data has led researchers to generate synthetic data through a variety of methods.

-We propose a generative \gls{ai} based approach to generate low-cost synthetic data that can used to develop, validate, and improve existing computational models for energy demand modeling.
-The proposed method enables the generation of large volumes of data for use in any geographic region where basic descriptive data on housing structures is publicly available.
+The primary contributions of this work are: \begin{itemize} \item A modular framework that applies multimodal generative \gls{ai} to residential building energy modeling by integrating publicly available records, imagery, and physics-based simulation into a unified workflow for producing simulation-ready residential datasets;

+\item An end-to-end implementation demonstrating that the framework generates 247 synthetic simulation-ready homes at a worst-case cost of \$0.0039 per home while reducing the expertise and data-access barriers associated with residential energy modeling;

+\item An occlusion-based analysis approach that provides insight into visual feature usage in language models for building understanding; and